Jaeden1503/fabiennes-projects/README.md

 ### Building
 I've worked with a couple different tech stacks, such as ASP.NET in combination with Microsoft SQL server and Java Springboot with MySQL and React.
-Some project I've worked on:
+Some project I've worked on (also see code or demos in this repository):
 - S1: (group) A simple platformer (Unity)
 - S2: (individual) A recipe finder web app (ASP.net)
 - S2: (group) A vecozo code compiler web app (ASP.net)